-But with the new edition of the National Fire Protection Association (NFPA) standards on combustible dust, representing industry best practices, it’s important to stay on top of these changes.
-Especially since OSHA inspectors are known to reference them under the General Duty clause and numerous cities have adopted them into code.
+But with the new edition of the National Fire Protection Association’s (NFPA) standards on combustible dust, which represent industry best practices, it’s important to stay on top of these changes.
+Especially since OSHA inspectors are known to reference them under the General Duty Clause and numerous cities have adopted them into code.

 Have you considered when the last time was that you reviewed and revised your combustible dust mitigation plan?

 For food and agricultural processing, NFPA 61, Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities is the most relevant.

 The new edition of the standard states any existing food or agricultural processing facility with combustible or explodable dust needs to complete a dust hazard analysis (DHA) before January 01, 2022.

 The new standard includes a chapter identifying hazards, including a sample DHA process checklist.
 After you have identified your risks, look at the strategies and equipment you need to mitigate those risks.

 These top five options will help you prevent combustion, lowering risk, and protecting your facility during the initial stages of fire or explosion.